What do Houses Look Like in Bolivia? A Full Overview & Details

 Homes inside the historical downtown of La Paz City, Bolivia.

-But in general, tourist places modify their appearances to be more appealing to tourists and to match the main attraction of such places.
+In general, tourist destinations adapt their appearance to be more appealing to visitors and to align with the main attractions of those locations.

-The urban arrangement in Bolivia is very different from what you will find in the US and Canada, it’s more similar to European cities, with everything gathered around the central part and downtown area of the city.
+The urban layout in Bolivia differs significantly from that of the US and Canada.
+It more closely resembles European cities, with most activities concentrated around the central and downtown areas.

-In the US and Canada, residential homes are very well separated from commercial and industrial areas.
-There is one place to live, another place to work, and another place to produce.
-In contrast to this, in Bolivia, you’ll find that people live where they work and in many cases where they produce.
+In the US and Canada, residential areas are distinctly separated from commercial and industrial zones.
+There’s a designated place for living, another for working, and another for production.
+In contrast, *in Bolivia, you’ll find that people often live where they work, and in many cases, where they produce*.

 Everything is mixed, residential, commercial and industrial areas in Bolivia

-Everything is mixed, residential, commercial, and industrial areas in Bolivia.
+Mixed-use zoning: residential, commercial, and industrial areas are intermingled in Bolivia.

-There is no distinction between residential, commercial, and industrial areas anywhere in Bolivia, so you’ll find that most of the streets are filled with businesses, stores of different kinds as well as homes, between these properties, you’ll also find skyscrapers of many stories.
-In downtown areas, you’ll see extremely crowded avenues and streets with large open markets, homes, and small and large businesses as well as chaotic movement everywhere.
+There’s no clear zoning distinction between residential, commercial, and industrial areas anywhere in Bolivia.
+Consequently, most streets are a mix of businesses, various types of stores, and homes.
+Between these properties, you’ll also find multi-story skyscrapers.
+In downtown areas, you’ll encounter extremely crowded avenues and streets with large open-air markets, homes, and businesses of all sizes, along with a generally chaotic atmosphere.

 Conclusions:

-In this overview of the appearance of houses and real estate in Bolivia, you’ve seen that in general major cities are arranged like European cities, but look a lot more basic and also poorer.
-Urban areas in Bolivia usually mix residential places with both commercial and industrial places.
+In this overview of the appearance of houses and real estate in Bolivia, you’ve seen that major cities are generally arranged similarly to European cities but appear more basic and less affluent.
+Urban areas in Bolivia typically combine residential spaces with both commercial and industrial activities.

 You also learned that, in general, homes look orange in Altiplanic regions, without any garden or parking lot visible (cars usually park in the street, and there are big gateways that get opened for cars in these houses).
 In contrast, you’ve seen that in tropical places houses appear to be central small homes surrounded by bushy gardens as well as walls of orange bricks or wood fences.